WRTG 10600 Academic Writing

 This introductory, freshman-level course teaches students how to read perceptively and write coherently in college courses.
 Students learn to comprehend, critique, and respond to college readings by writing analytical essays ranging from single-source papers to evaluations of the claims and evidence in a number of readings.
 Typical assignments include single-source critiques and multiple-source syntheses.
 The course emphasizes thoughtful and responsible use of sources.

-By the end of Academic Writing I (WRTG 10600), students will craft 4-6 writing projects, approximately 16-25 pages (double-spaced) of final revised prose.
+By the end of Academic Writing I (WRTG 10600), students will craft 4-6 writing projects, approximately 16-25 double-spaced pages (a minimum of 4000 words) of final revised prose.
 All Ithaca College students, including transfer students and students with AP credit, are required to upload to Taskstream a minimum of one writing artifact that makes and supports a claim; locates him or herself in an ongoing conversation in academic or public discourse; and interacts with two or more sources.
 In addition to this one artifact, students will upload a reflection (e.g., literacy narrative, reflection letter, reflection analysis, questionnaire).
 Guidelines for the reflection are provided by the instructor of the course.

 Student Learning Outcomes